 HIGHLY RECOMMENDED: Group delay correction adjustments should only be made while music is casting to the group.
 This allows you to immediately hear the changes you’ve made.

-- Make sure your mobile device or tablet is connected to the same Wi-Fi as your Google Home device.
+- Make sure that your mobile device or tablet is connected to the same Wi-Fi as your Chromecast, or speaker or display.

 - Open the Google Home app .